glebzadorozhnyi/yandex_jams/README.md

 yandex_maps checks how long will it take to get home and for a work

-i run all these scripts in amazon aws to collect the data that helps me find out the optimal time to go to work and home
+i run all these scripts in amazon aws to collect the data that helps me find out the optimal time to go to work and to home